About The N.Y. Synth Player, Filmmaker and Artist.

 Hi!
 My name is Chuck W. and I am a Neo-Psychedelic / Experimental Electronic artist hailing from NY, NY.
-This is my story and I’m sticking to it –
+I like the synthesizer.
+It is a fun instrument and change of pace, when it’s not where you started.
+Anyway, this is my story and I’m sticking to it –

 I’ve been a Musician all my life and it’s one thing on this crazy Planet I do understand.
 For this there’s only one person to thank.
 My mother found my first drum kit in the garbage.
 The truck to the dump was not more than 2 blocks away.
 She fished it right from the can.

 Upon snagging it, she got me lessons and talk of quitting became heresy.
 I’m eternally grateful she took such a staunch position.
 Otherwise, I’d never developed the thick skin everything within this industry requires.

 Fast Forward a little bit and we’re in the awkward teen years.
 By now music was not something I took on with a laissez-faire attitude.
 I’d skip lunch, bail on friends and be late to work for 5 more minutes on the marimba.
 This laser focus sharpened my chops.
 Enough I was able to work my way into a traditional Percussion program at a pretty darn good University.
 I had everything I’d worked for, but was still let down …

 At the same time, I’d made many friends within the University Film Department.
 Here I am, struggling to even use campus resources as a Freshman.
 Now, if you look completely 180 to myself you will notice the film department sits opposite the music.
 Any time I glance over at the few friends I’d made in that program they’re having an absolute blast!
 These lucky $#$#’s were able to express themselves.
 The independent way I longed for.